Understand the science behind video engagement and its measurement

 As online viewing trends continue to spike, we, as marketing professionals, are going to need to make sure to stay ahead of the curve.

 Given the incredible amount of diverse target markets out there, it would be impossible to offer a uniform, blanket formula that will work for every business out there.
 Video engagement, however, is a great place to begin with.

 What is video engagement?

-A definition that will resonate with a significant number of people, however, revolves around what happens in the first ten seconds of the video.
-This could be the number of viewers retained over that period or the number of clicks your banner receives.
-Since this isn’t necessarily so for all video-some run for less than ten seconds-most businesses, measure engagement in other ways.
-Actions like liking the video, sharing and subscribing are all part of the metrics that go into their definitions.
+A definition that will resonate with a significant number of people, however, focuses on what happens in the first ten seconds of a video.
+Companies can set aside certain elements that define user interaction and engagement.
+These can include the number of viewers retained over that period or the number of clicks your banner receives.
+Since this is not a consistent metric (and some companies’ videos’ run time is less than ten seconds) you may want to measure engagement in other ways.
+Actions like liking the video, sharing and subscribing are all viable, valid options.

 Depending on the kind of data your video host provides, there are a lot of other metrics that can be put into the mix to fine-tune the data output.